cwy20030/template-a5-chaudhuri-practical/README.md

 **Aim 1:** Are copeptin and/or NSE associated with favorable neurological outcomes at two years post-HIE?

-To investigate this aim, we have sketched out an analysis plan.
+To investigate this aim, we have sketched out [an analysis plan]().
 After you have examined the listed relationships, we encourage you to conduct additional exploratory analyses to find associations between long-term neurodevelopmental outcome and any biomarker or other characteristic available in the dataset.

+Please update [the analysis plan]() as you complete the assignment.
-Please record all code that you use in the associated [`hie_analysis.py`](https://github.com/reprocourse/template-a5-chaudhuri-practical/blob/master/hie_analysis.py) script.
+Please also record all code that you generate in the associated [`hie_analysis.py`](https://github.com/reprocourse/template-a5-chaudhuri-practical/blob/master/hie_analysis.py) script.

-### Analysis plan

----
-1. Draft analysis plan for **Aim 1**.
-These includes table shells that you plan to fill (in (b)) and figures you would like to see/show (including potential sensitivity analyses).
-This will be similar in format to the "Methods" section of a journal article.
-The length should be minimum one paragraph to 1 page.
-- Analyze your data according to your plan and draft the corresponding "Results" section of your manuscript.
+## Useful resources

+Previously introduced  Python statistics packages are likely to be very helpful for this assignment.
+In particular, the [SciPy lecture notes on Statistics in Python](http://www.scipy-lectures.org/packages/statistics/index.html) and the [`statsmodels` getting starting guide](http://www.statsmodels.org/stable/gettingstarted.html) are good references for statistical analysis in Python.